GermanBrainRot/Project-Galileo/README.md

 By the way: I mean this quite literally.
 We are teasing out an important distinction here: *information* versus *knowledge*.
 If we follow Rovelli's reasoning, this physical instance of the text that you are reading - no matter if it's represented with ink or bits and pixels - *contains* information about some causally potent principle, the "abstract" text. *Your* engagement with the text reproduces and produces *living* knowledge.

 And yes: If we take "causal information = correlation" to its logical conclusion, this means that the evolving *meaning* of the text for different readers is as physical as the momentum of an asteroid floating through space (which, by the way, is also observer-dependent as an observer in the same rest frame would describe the asteroid as stationary).
 And if you can still take me seriously here, I would hope that this gives you pause when scientists in other disciplines try to explain things in mechanistic terms while ignoring more complex channels of causality.

+ That you can find your own causal impact in the world that you live in can literally be understood as "what goes around, comes around".
+Actions have consequences, and with great power comes great responsibility.
+Your attitude to the life, the universe and everything *matters*.

 ---